 Since the introduction of the first power meter in the late 80’s, the market has grown substantially – both in terms of manufacturers and types of power meters.
-However, the majority of power meters have been aimed at road cyclists.
+However, the majority of power meters have always been aimed at road cyclists.
 Why?
 It’s just a bigger market and that’s where more of the demand is.
-In addition, some power meter types, such as pedal- and chainring-based power meters, don’t currently exist for MTB.
-But if you’re an MTBer, things are starting to change for the better.
+In addition, some power meter types, such as pedal-based power meters, don’t currently exist for MTB.
+But if you’re an MTB’er, things are starting to change for the better.
 In the last several years, there has been increasing demand from the offroad crowd for power meters, and manufacturers have responded by introducing new and better mountain bike power meters!

 Mountain Bike Power Meter Market

 While the road market still dominates demand, there are several different mountain bike power meters that are available.
-In fact, of the seven types of power meters that are available for road bikes, five are also available for MTB (crank, hub, crank arm, handlebar and bottom bracket).
-In fact, a pedal-based power meter is the main type of power meter that is still lacking for MTB.
-(While we’re not aware of anyone that is currently working on one, we remain optimistic that someone will bring one to market.)
-So across the five power meter types that currently exist for MTB, the chances are high that you can find something that fits both your bike and your budget.
+In fact, of the six types of power meters that are available for road bikes, five are now available for MTB (crank, hub, crank arm, handlebar and bottom bracket).
+A pedal-based power meter is really all that is lacking for MTB.
+To be even more specific, we now carry close to 30 different individual MTB power meters.
+So the chances are high that you can find something that fits both your bike and your budget.
 In this article, we will review your options for adding power to your MTB!

 How Mountain Bike Power Meters Work